Benigno Fitial: Governorship

 Fitial was the seventh governor of the Commonwealth of the Northern Mariana Islands (CNMI).
 He defeated independent candidate Heinz Hofschneider and incumbent Republican Governor Juan N. Babauta during the 2005 gubernatorial election with 28.1 percent of the total vote after absentee ballots were counted.
 The 2005 gubernatorial election margin of victory of 84 votes was the closest in the history of the Commonwealth.
-Fitial and his running mate, Lieutenant Governor Timothy P. Villagomez were sworn into office on January 9, 2006.
+Fitial and his running mate, Timothy P. Villagomez were sworn into office on January 9, 2006 as governor and lieutenant governor respectively.

-He implemented a dress code of business attire for all cabinet members shortly after his inauguration.
+Fitial faced challenges during his first term as governor, including budget shortfalls, a weak economy even before the 2008 financial crisis, declining tourism, electrical power generation failures, and the long-proposed federalization of CNMI immigration that was eventually enacted as Consolidated Natural Resources Act of 2008.
+Fitial appointed as his Special Legal Counsel Howard P. Willens, who had represented the Marianas Political Status Commission from 1972 to 1975.

-Fitial faced challenges during his first term as governor, including budget shortfalls, a weak economy even before the 2008 financial crisis, declining Japanese tourism, electrical power generation failures, and the long-proposed federalization of CNMI immigration that was eventually enacted.
-Pub.L.
-110–229, tit.
-VII (May 8, 2008).
-Fitial appointed as his Special Legal Counsel Howard P. Willens, who had represented the Marianas Political Status Commission from 1972 to 1975 in negotiating the Covenant to Establish a Commonwealth of the Northern Mariana Islands in Political Union with the United States of America, Act of Mar.
-24, 1976, Pub.
-L. 94-241, 90 Stat.
-263, codified as amended at 48 U.S.C. § 1801 note.
+He sued the US government over the federalization of immigration.
+He lost the case.

 Some observers and local publications (such as the Marianas Variety) accused Fitial of concentrating power in his office.
 This included a decision made to abolish the autonomy of at least two government agencies, with their functions being transferred to the executive.
 The governor and his supporters asserted that drastic measures need to be taken to cut excessive government spending during the tenure of the previous governor, Juan Babauta.